 External authentication

-When you need to integrate with external services, you can use the Slack CLI to encrypt and to store OAuth2 credentials.
+When you need to integrate with external services that require authentication, you can use the Slack CLI to encrypt and to store OAuth2 credentials.
+This enables your app to access information from another service without exchanging passwords, but rather, tokens.

 What is OAuth2, and why should you use it?

 OAuth2 stands for Open Authorization 2.0.
-It is a standard designed to allow apps to access resources hosted by other apps on behalf of a user.
-Unlike basic authorization, where you share a password with a user, OAuth uses access tokens to verify a user's identity.
+It is a standard protocol designed to allow apps to access resources hosted by other apps on behalf of a user.
+Unlike basic authorization, where you share a password with a user, OAuth2 uses access tokens to verify a user's identity.
+For providers that require it, Slack offers PKCE and HTTP Basic Auth support, as you will see in the OAuth2 provider options properties section below.

 The following steps guide you through integrating your app with an external service using Google as an example.